truonghn2/UserNumberGame/README.md

 # UserNumberGame
-A simple menu-driven program that allows the user to perform various mathematical operations and manipulations on numbers and an array
+A simple menu-driven program that allows the user to perform various mathematical operations and manipulations on numbers and an array.